HHSIDEAlab/bluebutton-parent-pom/dev/devenv-readme.md

     ```
     $ ./devenv-install.py
     ```
+1. Associate .sh files with Cygwin.
+  * Shell scripts that end in .sh should be associated with the Cygwin shell you have chosen to use.
+Follow these steps to change the association for your installation:
+    1. Open a Command Prompt by pressing the Windows Key+R, type "cmd" and press return.
+    1. In the newly opened command prompt type:

+        ```
+        # Everything after .sh= is the ftype name
+        > assoc .sh
+        .sh=sh_auto_file
+        ```
+    1. Using the ftype name discovered in the previous step check the current association:

+        ```
+        # Example of sh_auto_file set to use git-bash
+        > ftype sh_auto_file
+        sh_auto_file="C:\Git\git-bash.exe" --no-cd "%L" %*
+        ```
+    1. If necessary, change the .sh association to use your Cygwin shell:

+        ```
+        # Example setting Cygwin bash to be associated with .sh files
+        > ftype sh_auto_file="C:\cygwin64\bin\bash.exe" %1 %*"
+        ```

 What does it do for you?
 Great question!
 It will create a `~/workspaces/tools/` directory and then download and install (as a user) the following into there for you: